Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

 It can sometimes be difficult to understand the various medical terms describing joint pain.
 The term “arthritis” is a generic term that groups together roughly 100 different joint diseases.
-The common denominator between these diseases is joint pain.
+The common denominator for these diseases is joint pain.
 Swelling, redness and loss of mobility can also be part of the overall picture.

 In layman’s terms, many people use the term “arthritis” in reference to two diseases in particular: osteoarthritis and rheumatoid arthritis.
 Yet, these are different disorders.
 Other diseases are part of the broad category of arthritic disorders, including psoriatic arthritis, ankylosing spondylitis and Paget’s disease.

 Who hasn’t heard someone say “I have arthritis” when that person seems quite healthy?
-Osteoarthritis is often closely linked to aging.
+Osteoarthritis is often closely related to aging.
 It is the result of a gradual deterioration of the joints due to various factors, including age, repetitive joint movement, a past injury or obesity.

 Osteoarthritis is a degenerative disease of the articular cartilage in the joint (smooth, strong and elastic tissue that covers the extremity of bones which form the joint, acting as a shock absorber).
-Individuals will experience damage to some of their joints in the course of their lifetime.
+Individuals will experience damage to some of their joints over the course of their lifetime.

 In the case of osteoarthritis, cartilage is damaged and slowly wears away; the bare bone is then exposed to friction, which over time, contributes to damage and causes pain, discomfort and stiffness.
 Several joints may be affected by osteoarthritis, including those of the hands, spinal column, hips and knees.